Arpit-puri/music/README.md

 # music
-It is an backend code for musi application like spotify
+It is an backend code for music application like spotify.